-NO. MANAGEMENT CONSIDERATIONS OBJECTIVES AND PERFORMANCE TARGETS MEANS OF ACHIEVEMENT MANNER OF ASSESSMENT OF PERFORMANCE be certified by current NSW authority, e.g: WorkSafe NSW Chemical storage, use and handling certification and response actions reported to Council.
+NO. MANAGEMENT CONSIDERATIONS OBJECTIVES AND PERFORMANCE TARGETS MEANS OF ACHIEVEMENT MANNER OF ASSESSMENT OF PERFORMANCE ensure clean, healthy and safe kitchens for users and visitors All chemical storage, use and handling to be certified by current NSW authority, e.g: WorkSafe NSW kitchens by health and safety officers to and response actions reported to Council Chemical storage, use and handling certification and response actions reported to Council.
 Minimise public safety and user risk at night Improved lighting for security along central pedestrian walkway/lanes.
 Installation of additional lighting, subject to resources and funding, to increase safety along main pedestrian pathways and thoroughfares.
 Council maintenance team reporting system implemented.
-2.3 BOOKING SYSTEMS, FEES AND CHARGES, CONDITIONS OF HIRE Council review and formalisation of integrated booking systems for casual and seasonal use agreements Public awareness notices or policies of booking and hiring systems are clearly available Clear and accountable fees and charges for sports ground use and hire Conditions of use and hire are clearly published and supplied with booking and hire details Standard user agreement documents, e.g. Council development and implementation of policies on use and facility allocation, accompanied by formal advertising of expressions of interest and clear allocation guidelines and criteria Formal EOI and user agreement allocations to be conducted at annual or seasonal, as well as event -based periods All bookings or hiring receive e-copy or paper copy of confirmation including any conditions of use and hire with contact details to assist hirer or user Council adoption and publication of grounds and facility allocation policy and procedures Seasonal and annual EOI processes conducted to inform allocation procedures and hire or use agreements Council website publication Production and use of conditions of use and hire with contact details to assist hirer or user with all bookings or hiring Standardised user agreements in use
+2.3 BOOKING SYSTEMS, FEES AND CHARGES, CONDITIONS OF HIRE Council review and formalisation of integrated booking systems for casual and seasonal use agreements Public awareness notices or policies of booking and hiring systems are clearly available Clear and accountable fees and charges for sports ground use and hire Conditions of use and hire are clearly published and supplied with Council development and implementation of policies on use and facility allocation, accompanied by formal advertising of expressions of interest and clear allocation guidelines and criteria Formal EOI and user agreement allocations to be conducted at annual or seasonal, as well as event -based periods All bookings or hiring receive e-copy or paper copy of confirmation including Council adoption and publication of grounds and facility allocation policy and procedures Seasonal and annual EOI processes conducted to inform allocation procedures and hire or use agreements Council website publication Production and use of conditions of use and hire with contact details to